SmartPracticeschool/SPS-6811-Credit-Card-Fraud-Prediction-using-IBM-Auto-AI/README.md

 9.4.
 Choose an existing deployment space or create a new one.
 9.5.
 Click Add Deployment.
 9.6.
 In the page that opens, fill in the fields: Specify a name for the deployment.
 Select “Web service” as the Deployment type.
 Click Save.
 9.7.
 Define the deployment by giving a name and hit Save.
-Note that, the model will get deployed as web service as a ReST API.
+9.8.
+The model will get deployed as web service as a ReST API.

 Step 10: Test the Model